 While CyberGhost holds a wide appeal on the VPN market, it is especially well suited to first-time users.
 Instead of bombarding you with configuration options, CyberGhost simply asks you to tell it what you want to do online.
 This can include “unblock streaming sites”, “protect my wifi connection” or “browse anonymously”.
 Once you’ve made your selection, your VPN software will do the rest, automatically optimizing the settings to the task.

-This simplicity belies a robust core of security features, including industry-standard 256-bit AES encryption, a massive server network over 2800 strong in 60 countries, and a strict no-logging policy.
+This simplicity belies a robust core of security features, including industry-standard 256-bit AES encryption, a massive server network over 5,900 servers in 90 countries, and a strict no-logging policy.
 For users looking to watch Japanese TV, it’s also easy to manually connect to one of the four servers located in Japan.
 With dedicated apps available for all major platforms (including iOS, Android, Windows, Mac OS, and so many more), you’ll never be left without CyberGhost’s incredible online protection.

 - LOW PRICE: 6 EXTRA free months (79% off - link below)